 The mission of the Department of Communication Sciences and Disorders is to increase the student’s understanding of the importance of communication as the basis for all human relationships and to prepare students to be professionals who work with individuals with communication delays, differences, and disorders across the lifespan.
 The program is accredited by the American Speech-Language-Hearing Association (ASHA).

 The Nursing Department curriculum encompasses those aspects of health care, which assist practitioners to identify human health conditions and to diagnose and treat health problems.
 The department advocates quality health care, teaching practices, and behaviors that reflect the values congruent with the ethical practice of nursing.
-Essential values include altruism, equality, aesthetics, freedom, human dignity, justice and truth.
+Essential values include altruism, equality, aesthetics, freedom, human dignity, justice, and truth.

 The Bachelor of Social Work (BSW) Program at Marywood University is a professional degree program that prepares students for beginning, entry-level professional practice.
 The program provides educational experiences designed to assure the acquisition of knowledge, values, ethics, and skills necessary to be a generalist practitioner.
-The BSW Program develops practitioners who are committed to social and economic justice, and are able to take action with and on behalf of vulnerable and oppressed populations.
+The BSW program develops practitioners who are committed to social and economic justice, and who are able to take action with and on behalf of vulnerable and oppressed populations.
 The program prepares students for responsible leadership and service in meeting human needs.

 The Master of Social Work Program is designed to prepare graduates for advanced social work practice.
 It is a 60-credit course curriculum accredited by the Council on Social Work Education (CSWE).
 The program offers flexibility of part-time and full-time programs.
 In addition, the program is offered at four locations in Northeastern Pennsylvania.
 Advanced standing is available for B.S.W. graduates.
 Our students become practitioners who are resourceful, culturally and ethically competent, and committed to social justice.

 College of Health and Human Services Website